-• If the head of the facility to which your client has been committed determines and reports to the court that your client will not attain competency in the foreseeable future, the court must then determine whether your client is competent to stand trial.
+• If the head of the facility to which your client has been committed determines and reports to the court that your client is not likely to attain competency in the foreseeable future, the court must then determine whether your client is competent to stand trial.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.084.
+This can happen before the end of the competency restoration period.
 If the court determines that your client is not competent to stand trial, and all charges are not dismissed, then the court must proceed under the provisions of Texas Code of Criminal Procedure arts.
-46B.101 through 46B.117, to determine whether your client is a person with mental illness or a person with mental retardation who should be committed to a mental health facility or a residential care facility.
+46B.101 through 46B.117 (Subchapter B), to determine whether your client is a person with mental illness or a person with an intellectual or developmental disability who should be civilly committed to a mental health facility or a residential care facility.
 If the court determines that your client is not competent to stand trial, but all charges have been dismissed, then the court must proceed under the provisions of Texas Code of Criminal Procedure art.
-46B.151, to determine whether there is evidence to support a finding that your client is a person with mental illness or a person with mental retardation, and if there is such evidence, the court must enter an order transferring your client to the appropriate court for civil commitment proceedings.
+46B.151 to determine whether there is evidence to support a finding that your client is a person with mental illness or a person with an intellectual or developmental disability, and if there is such evidence, the court must enter an order transferring your client to the appropriate court for civil commitment proceedings.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.151(b).
 If the court does not detain your client or place your client in the care of a responsible person based upon such a determination, the court must release him or her.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.151(d).
 You should know, however, that just because your client is mentally ill does not mean he or she will necessarily meet the requirements for civil commitment.

 Many criminal court judges may be unaware that dismissed cases are handled differently from cases that have not been dismissed.
 You may be able to use this distinction to your client's advantage, depending on the court you are in and the seriousness of the alleged offense.
-For example, a judge who handles misdemeanors may have never conducted a civil commitment proceeding - and may not want to start now.
+For example, a judge who handles misdemeanors may have never conducted a civil commitment proceeding-and may not want to start now.
 If you can impress upon the judge that a dismissal of your client's case will transfer the responsibility of the civil commitment proceeding to another court, the judge might urge the prosecutor to dismiss the case.

-Also, you should be aware that Texas Code of Criminal Procedure art.
-46B.010 requires the court, on the motion of the prosecutor, to dismiss the charges against your client if your client is charged with a Class A or B misdemeanor, is committed, and is not tried before the second anniversary of the date on which the order of commitment was entered.
+To reiterate, you should be aware that Texas Code of Criminal Procedure art.
+46B.010 requires the court, on the motion of the prosecutor, to dismiss the charges against your client if your client is charged with a Class A or B misdemeanor, is committed, and is not tried before the expiration of the maximum period of commitment.
+The maximum period of confinement is the maximum term for the underlying offense, or two years if the defendant is charged with a misdemeanor and was committed to an outpatient treatment program.
+Tex.
+Code Crim.
+Proc. art.
+46B.0095.